 From Afula, take Road 71 towards Beit Shean, turn right onto 7078 towards the modern city, and the park is signed.
-From the Sea of Galilee travel south on Road 90, turn right onto Road 71 towards Afula/Beit Shean, and shortly afterwards, left onto 7078.
+From the Sea of Galilee travel south on Road 90, turn right onto Road 71 towards Afula/Beit Shean, and shortly afterward, left onto 7078.

 Bus 412 from Jerusalem goes to Beit Shean

 Throughout the modern city of Beit Shean you can see other ancient ruins including a Turkish government building and a Byzantine home.
 The surrounding area has a number of springs where it is possible to swim in the naturally formed pools.
 The most popular of these are Sachne (Gan HeShlosha) and Nahal Kibbutzim.
 Also in the area is the Belvior Crusader castle and Gangaroo, home to Australian animals.
 There are hundreds of other things to do in the Galilee – combining a day at Beit Shean with other sites is easy.